The Manor Academy

 Curriculum Visits – All curriculum areas provide students with exciting visit opportunities throughout the year.
 All students are able to attend these trips.

 Enrichment Visits – There are a variety of enrichment visits available to all students over the year.
-These come at a cost, but financial help can sometimes be obtained for Pupil Premium students.
+These come at a cost to parents.

-Chris Hudson is the SENCO at the Manor Academy, contact him on 01623 425100 or e-mail firstname.lastname@example.org.
+Katie Herrera Olsson is the SENCO at the Manor Academy, contact her on 01623 425100 or e-mail email@example.com

 The Academy works in partnership with several outside agencies, accessed when necessary and again based on need: CAMHS are referred to for emotional health and wellbeing support.
 There are several other agencies that are accessed by the institution, again based on need.